realKidDouglas/whatsdapp-ui-example/README.md

 At this point if some trouble occurs, easiest way to get rid of it is to create a new Dash identity and DPNS name.
 Try another login with this new identity.
+But before you also should reset local storage.

 ## Reset Local Storage